Angeline Caruso: Interim Superintendency

 On December 13, 1979, the Chicago Board of Education voted to make Caruso the interim superintendent of Chicago Public Schools, making her the acting replacement for Joseph Hannon, who had resigned.
-The vote was contentious, as three members of the board walked out of the meeting, deriding the appointment as having actually been the selection of Chicago mayor Jane Byrne, rather than the board's own selection.
+The vote was contentious, as three members of the board walked out of the meeting, deriding the appointment as having actually been the selection of Chicago mayor Jane Byrne rather than the board's own choice.
 At the time she took office, the school district was described by the Chicago Tribune as being "practically broke" financially.
 After being appointed, she stated her aim was to provide "quality with austerity."
 Caruso stated that she was considering addressing the financial disarray of the school district by recommending great decreases in the number of employees and programs.
 She also stated that she was considering recommending that the district take the unprecedent action of renegotiating its contract with teachers.

 In January 1980, Caruso proposed $60 million in cuts, which she conceded would force the school district to violate the terms of its contract with the Chicago Teachers Union.
 On January 23, the school board, by the narrowest possible margin, approved an initial $42 million in cuts, revised from an earlier proposal by Caruso that would have constituted $47.6 million of cuts.
 The cuts were strongly opposed by the Chicago Teachers Union.
 Caruso promised to put forth an additional $12 million in cuts, to meet her goal of cutting spending by $60 million.

 At the end of January 1980, there was a work stoppage at the city's schools that arose in protest of the district's failure to pay school employees.
 Despite checks covering back pay being issued within days, at the start of February 1980, the work stoppage turned into a formal strike, when the members of the Chicago Teachers Union, by a 3-1 margin, voted to initiate what was the Chicago Public Schools' fifth teacher's strike in eleven years.
 The formal strike was in protest of the job and pay losses that were imposed by the $60.1 million spending cut plan of the district.